-In addition to those there are a couple of other status that most organizations would also need.
+In addition to those, there are a couple of other statuses that most organizations would also need.

-These status values meet the requirement to be intuitive and efficient for a sales rep to use while still providing valuable information to analytics users.
+These status values in your CRM meet the requirement to be intuitive and efficient for a sales rep to use while still providing valuable information to analytics users.

 You can take it a step further by using workflow to extract additional information from the status field.
 For instance, if your SAL funnel definition is based on when Sales takes ownership of a lead then setting a boolean field for SAL when the lead hits “Attempting Contact” would provide a way to report on the funnel without Sales needing to think about what the SAL definition.
 Depending on your process, a lead may go to “Attempting Contact” multiple times, so be sure to account for that when designing your solution.

 [Ebook] Best Practices for Designing a Lead Life Cycle in Salesforce

 Download this guide to get our recommendations on how to track funnel metrics using lead and contact statuses, stages, and campaign responses in Salesforce.